Principal residence and other real estate

 When you sell your home, you may realize a capital gain.
 If the property was your principal residence for every year you owned it, you do not have to report the sale on your income tax and benefit return.

-On October 3, 2016, the Government announced an administrative change to Canada Revenue Agency’s reporting requirements for the sale of a principal residence.
+On October 3, 2016, the Government announced an administrative change to the Canada Revenue Agency’s reporting requirements for the sale of a principal residence.
 For more information, go to Reporting the sale of your principal residence for individuals (other than trusts).

 Forms and publications